azoyan/tracing-box/README.md

 1. **Upload image** onto the app
 2. Press on the **"Lock"** button to keep awake and prevent accidental touches
-3. Trace the image and enjoy
+3. Trace the image on paper or painting canvas end enjoy

 Look at video: